RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Experiments

 The classification task is to predict the researcher categories.
 Researchers are labeled by four areas: \emph{Data Mining (DM), Database (DB), Natural Language Processing (NLP)} and \emph{Computer Vision (CV)}.
 For each area, we choose three top venues\footnote{\emph{DM}: KDD, ICDM, WSDM. \emph{DB}: SIGMOD, VLDB, ICDE. \emph{NLP}: ACL, EMNLP, NAACL. \emph{CV}: CVPR, ICCV, ECCV.}, then we label researchers by the area with the majority of their publish records on these venues(i.e., their representative areas).
 The learned researcher representations by each model are feed into a multi-layer perceptron(MLP) classifier.
 The experimental results are shown in Table \ref{classification}.
 The number of extracted labeled authors is 4943, and they are randomly split into the training set, validation set, and testing set with different proportions.
 We use both Micro-F1 and Macro-F1 as the multi-class classification evaluation metrics.

 According to Table \ref{classification}, we can observe that (1) the proposed RPT outperform all baselines by a substantial margin in terms of two metrics, the RPT (e2e) obtains 0.6\%-10.5\% Micro-F1 and 0.7\%-12.4\% Macro-F1 improvement over baselines.
-(2) Noted that the pre-trained model in RPT (fb) is not trained in fine-tuning, comparing three feature-based baselines, RPT (fb) obtains at least 4.5\% improvement, proving that our designed multi-task self-supervised learning objectives can better capture the semantic and community information.
-(3) RPT (e2e) consistently outperforms RPT (fb), indicating the learned parameters in the pre-training model can further contribute to the downstream task by end-to-end fine-tuning.
+(2) Noted that the pre-trained model in RPT (fb) is not trained in fine-tuning, comparing four feature-based baselines, RPT (fb) obtains at least 4.5\% improvement, proving that our designed multi-task self-supervised learning objectives can better capture the semantic and community information.

+(3) Also, both RPT (fb) and RPT (e2e) outperform D\&M2vec and BERT\&RGCN that combines models by embedding concatenation, proving the superior of the global contrastive learning and two auxiliary self-supervised tasks in improving the researcher representations.

+(4) RPT (e2e) consistently outperforms RPT (fb), indicating the learned parameters in the pre-training model can further contribute to the downstream task by end-to-end fine-tuning.